lryffel/dotfiles/README.md

 ## i3 (X window manager)
 Starts (and hence depends on) polybar.
+Other programs you may want to install are pavucontrol for controlling PulseAudio, xclip for copying, and brightnessctl for changing the brightness of your monitor with the configured hotkeys.
 Make sure to change `$terminal`, `$browser`, `$filemanager` and `$mixer` in `i3/config` to programs you have.